dzackgarza/Notes/Graduate/Advisor Notes.md

 Importance: proving [Mostow rigidity](https://en.wikipedia.org/wiki/Mostow_rigidity_theorem) (related to rigidity of lattices, semi-simple Lie groups, etc); many have seen in real hyperbolic case, but in higher rank cases (more important) for lattices in $\SL(n, \RR)$, this is a key ingredient in the proof.

 A variation: suppose $\Phi: \theset{\text{lines in } \RR^n} \selfmap$ is a bijection.
 Look at $n=2$ case.

+Suppose that for all distinct lines $L_1, L_2, L_3$, then triple intersections are preserved